Undergraduate Advising Frequently Asked Questions

 You can add or drop courses through the end of each semester’s add/drop period* (the first two weeks of the semester for regular 14 to 16-week courses).

 *The add/drop and withdrawal periods are different for late-start courses, and vary depending on the length of the course.
-To avoid any penalties, please visit the Office of Student Assistance’s Registration page for more details.
+To avoid any penalties, please visit the Office of the Registrar’s Registration page for more details.

 - 9. I’m not doing well in one of my classes.
 Can I drop it?